Komrod/captn/README.md

 - delay before continue
 # clean
 - delete temp dir and files
-# check
+# check server
 - connect to server by SSH
 - get branch and last commit
+# clone
-- local: init git to HEAD of branch
+- init git to HEAD of branch
-- local: choose the commit id to update to
+- choose the commit id to update to
-- local: get the log list of commits to update
+- get the log list of commits to update
-- local: update to selected commit and finish
+- update to selected commit
+# check for errors
+- lint
 # deploy
 - connect to server by SSH
 - update to selected commit